isomerpages/mlaw-acd/news/enforcement/_posts/2025-05-08-post-ACD Enforcement Report 2021 to 2024.md

 <p> This Report can be viewed
 and downloaded <a href="/files/ACD_Enforcement_Report_2021_to_2024.pdf" rel="noopener noreferrer nofollow" target="_blank"><u>here</u></a>.</p>
 <p></p>
-<p>Anti-Money Laundering/Countering the Financing of Terrorism Division</p>
+Anti-Money Laundering/Countering the Financing of Terrorism Division
-Ministry of Law
+<br>Ministry of Law